laoserra/cctv/installation.md

 ## Create directory of the project in the server

-For this, copy the “CCTV” directory created by UBD, to the $HOME folder of the server.
+For this, copy the “CCTV” directory created by UBDC, to the $HOME folder of the server.

 The CCTV directory tree looks like the following image: